yuhorizons/yuhorizons.github.io/recipes/movie.md

 * Keep the change you filthy animal!
 * ---
 * Pizza deliverer:
+* DIR- Whisper
-* Whisper Cheapscape!
+* Cheapscape!
 * ---
 * Movie clip:
-* Hey I'm going to give you to a count of 10 to get your ass off my property.
+* Hey I'm going to give you to a count of 10 to get your *ss off my property.
 1, 2, 10.
 * ---
 * Pizza deliverer:
 * DIR-Scared and knocks on garbage can and runs to car.